2FA vs. MFA: Authentication Methods - Key Differences Explained

 Some identity verification methods are more secure than others.
 Knowledge-based factors, in general, can be easily intercepted or discovered through social engineering, man-in-the-middle and other attacks.
 OTP codes and links sent by email or SMS, while better, can also be compromised by any somewhat skilled attacker.
 That’s why industry experts and governing bodies increasingly call for phishing-resistant MFA that does not rely on these insecure verifiers.
 Hardware security keys and PKI-based authenticator apps offer the strongest authentication protection.

-Regulatory and Standards Compliance
+2FA vs. MFA in Regulatory and Standards Compliance

 National and international regulations, including the Executive Order on Cybersecurity and SCA under PSD2, have recognized the inherent flaws in 2FA and some forms of MFA, issuing guidance on removing vulnerable practices.
 They are joined by private industry, with the MFA mandates by cyber insurers and companies such as Microsoft declaring that OTPs and SMS should not be used for proving user identity.
 This means that organizations tendering for public contracts, doing business with Europe or taking out cyber insurance must implement stronger MFA to bolster their access management security.